In video, distracted trucker who killed man in 2018 Lake Elmo crash says: 'I wish I could take it all back'

 "I can't say I'm sorry enough.
 I wish I could take it all back.
 I wish I could change the events."

 Texting while driving became illegal in Minnesota in 2008.
 Legislators last year strengthened the law, prohibiting holding a phone while behind the wheel and raising fines for repeat offenders.
-More than 20,800 drivers have been cited under the “Hands Free” law since it went into effect Aug.
-1, 2019, according to DPS.
+More than 20,800 drivers have been cited under the hands-free law since it went into effect Aug.
+1, 2019, according to the DPS.

 Distracted driving so far this year has contributed to 25 deaths on state roads and is one of the leading causes of traffic fatalities.